-GENEVA — The International Labor Organization announced on Tuesday that a two decade-old convention outlawing the worst forces of child labor has gained universal ratification among all of its 187 member nations.
+GENEVA (AN) — The International Labor Organization announced on Tuesday that a two decade-old convention outlawing the worst forces of child labor has gained universal ratification among all of its 187 member nations.

 The United Nations' labor agency said it took 21 years for the global treaty known as Convention 182 to gain acceptance among virtually all the world's nations.
 Tonga became the 187th nation to join on Tuesday.